This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 There is also a fragile shell-encrusted gallery, said to contain nearly 25,000 shells, which can be viewed in its entirety using a touch screen 360 degree virtual tour.

-- Dogs on leads are welcome.
-Take yours along the Parminter Walk
+- Dogs on leads are welcome, take yours along the Parminter walk.
+Assistance dogs welcome in all areas.

 - Visit Point in View church, resting place of Jane and Mary Parminter